 Best score = Highest power output of the three jumps.

-When conducting the test there are several factors that need to be taking into consideration before you begin.
+When conducting the test, there are several factors that need to be taken into consideration before you begin.
 Some of which being:

 - Individual effort – Sub-maximal efforts will result in inaccurate scores.